 - A virtual space for participants to connect with like-minded individuals through meaningful conversations about racial equity and justice.

-- An opportunity to explore the intersection between dance and racial equity and justice.
+- An exploration of the intersection between dance and racial equity and justice.

-- Space to analyze, design, develop and implement an independent study project that supports racial equity and justice within their community.
+- Space to analyze, design, develop and implement an independent study project that supports racial equity and justice within participants’ communities.

-- An opportunity to present your project and engage in a feedback process.
+- An opportunity to present racial equity challenges within participants’ communities and engage in a feedback process.

 - To uplift and create a space for artists/educators/students interested in exploring a deeper understanding of existing racial equity work in the dance world.